Scotland Yard protected gangland informant who helped kill a cop.

 Retired detective sergeant Steve Morris, however, had a lot to say:

 “[Lindop] was a prolific informant and corrupter of cops.
-He used the system to his advantage by utilising the weak officers to protect his criminal interests.
 His activities were an open secret in some quarters of the police as well as the criminal world.
 In all my many wide and varied years of informant handling I would say [Lindop] was one of the most used and abused informants I have ever known.”

 On his release in 1999, detectives were soon up on Tyson again.
 A bug in his flat led to a conviction in 2003 for possessing a gun and silencer.
 He was lifed off.